Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/what-is-eop.md

 expected to be the main contributors, whether via their own staff or employing a third party vendor to contribute on their behalf.

-The primary purpose of being open source in this sense is to be transparent about the work being done and lower the barrier to entry for other councils wishing to contribute.
+The main reason being open source in this sense is to be transparent about the work being done and lower the barrier to entry for other councils wishing to contribute.

 There is a cost to host and maintain an instance of the platform.
-Under the guidence of the steering group the platform is being built to be multi-tenanted with a single instance run to support the councils of New Zealand.
+Under the guidance of the steering group the platform is being built to be multi-tenanted with a single instance run to support the councils of New Zealand.
 The EOP Delivery team will be responsible for hosting and maintaining the shared instance of EOP.